russell-mohn/runHCIcommands/README.md

 The firmware project used \in-dev_hci_ver0x16\proj\misc\proj_ate_test_hci_no_os\build\mdk\proj_trx_test_hci.
 The binary file output from that project is downloaded to the DUT using the 'inplay_programmer.exe' application.
-Be sure that the 2 filed 'JTAGDLL.dll' and 'UARTDLL.dll' are in the same location as the 'inplay_programmer.exe' directory when it is executed.
+Be sure that the 2 files 'JTAGDLL.dll' and 'UARTDLL.dll' are in the same location as the 'inplay_programmer.exe' directory when it is executed.
 The programmer must download a binary (.bin) image to the DUT's memory.